 As a young boy in secondary school, he played football for his school and state, then Bendal State.
 He continued playing football even as a youth corper for Water Resources Engineering Construction Agency where he earned money.
 But he had a misfortune on his leg which crippled his ability to play football.
 But the sports man in him could not be silenced by the misfortune; thus, he started playing “mouthball” – running sports commentaries.
 He says, “Injury came and so, the leg could no longer kick the ball and I decided that the mouth should kick the ball.
 That was how I spent my time running commentaries when people played in UNILAG.”
 He ran commentaries for football matches when halls are playing matches for free until someone, who he described as an angel, said to him, “This thing you’re doing, you can do it on a national scale, why don’t you go and see Ernest Okonkwo?”.
 The following day, he went to meet Ernest Okonkwo who saw that Larry has a talent he want to tap and employed him as a freelance artiste for the Federal Radio Corporation of Nigeria in 1985 where he was paid N15 for a story per appearance.
 Okonkwo trained him on how to talk sports and pronounce words properly.

 He had a stint in print journalism still on sports beat in the defunct Concord Newspaper and the Mail Newspaper where he was the Deputy Group Sports Editor and Sports Editor respectively.
 When the paper folded, DBN came calling but when the going was could not go well with them, he left to start his own weekly programme at Ogun Broadcasting Corporation (OGBC) under the business name Brila Sports.
 Brila Sports was an independent production and sports consultancy company which he started in 1992 with a fairly used (second hand) table and chair and a fairly used (second hand) typewriter.
 It was in a quest to raise the capital required to pay for airtime for his radio programme that he took to taxi driving.
-He continued paying for the programme until Cadbury took over the sponsorship of the programme.
+He continued paying for

 In the past, Larry find it difficult to pay his house rent but today, God has blessed him so much that he is now a landlord in Nigeria commercial state, Lagos.
 He admitted, “There was a time all I depended on was my wife’s family.
 In fact, like I always joke with my friends, at that time the only thing I had in that marriage was my erection.
 So, when it was time to start a company, I then decided that the 1st 3 letters of the company name will be from her first name, Bridget and the last 3 from my name, Larry and that’s why we have Brila.”